3 Days Sasa Trail Mt Elgon Hike to Wagagai Peak (Mt. Elgon National Park)

-Here we take a rest for tea and coffee and either lunch or snacks depending how we feel / our timing.
-This is our half way point for the day.
-As we continue up from here we move from rainforest to bamboo forest and eventually break through the forest entirely into alpine heather, shrub and giant lobelia.
+Here we take a rest for tea and coffee and either lunch or snacks depending on how we feel / our timing.
+This is our halfway point for the day.
+As we continue up from here we move from rainforest to bamboo forest and eventually break through the forest entirely into an alpine heather, shrub, and giant lobelia.

 We take a short rest to sign the visitor’s book as we pass the ranger’s outpost before a couple more km to our stop for the night at Mude Camp.

 Day 2.
 Mude Camp to Wagagai summit, Jacksons Peak (Optional), and back to Mude Camp (3500 Meters – 4321 Meters – 3500 Meters) (5 to 10 Hours)

 Summit day!
 Depending on prevailing weather conditions this is often an early start to get the best opportunity for a clear summit.
 We leave our gear and porters behind and head for the top.

 A strenuous day as we cross the 4000 meters mark and start to feel the effects of altitude slowing us down.
 Highlights on the way up are sunrise over the mountain, views of the Simu valley and Jacksons’ pool, everlasting flowers, alpine lichen, and all the various Lobelia.

 After reaching the summit we have the option on the descent to ascend a side summit on Jackson’s peak – this is the summit Jackson’s team in 1890 thought was the highest point due to its more striking profile but is in fact just 4160 meters.
 It is well worth the effort!